There are some simple things you can do to reduce the impact of Adelaide’s heat in the summer.

 Places to keep cool in the Council area

 If you don’t have an air conditioner at home, visit one of our three libraries where you can relax and take it easy.

-If you are shopping on The Parade, Norwood, drop into the Norwood Town Hall where there is cool drinking water available at the front counter.
+If you are shopping on The Parade, Norwood, drop into the Norwood Town Hall where there is cool drinking water available on hot days at the front counter.

-If you are a water lover, cool off at the Norwood or Payneham Swimming Centres – the pools are heated to 27 degrees and there is plenty of shade.
+If you are a water lover, cool off at our Swimming Centres – pools are heated to 27 degrees and there's plenty of shade.